The Decline of the Traditional Real Estate Brokerage

 Traditional Real Estate Brokerages are under extreme pressure.
 They are suffering from declining margins, losing top producing agents, and in my local area they are losing market share.

-If brokers do not redefine themselves, start providing massive value to home buyers and sellers, and figure out how to bring substantial value to real estate agents they are at risk of having the same outcome as stock brokerages and travel agencies.
+If real estate brokerages do not redefine themselves, start providing massive value to home buyers and sellers, and figure out how to bring substantial value to real estate agents they are at risk of having the same outcome as stock brokerages and travel agencies.